 How much will it cost?

 How much can you expect to spend on all your twin gear?
 Well as little as possible would be the goal.
 I decided to see what I could find on Amazon, everyone’s favorite online store, to get everything I need as cheaply as possible.
 (These prices were as I found them as of the original publication date of this post, 2/24/17.
-They may have changed with time.)
+They may have changed with time.
+Note: Prices have been updated as of 2/1/18.)
 These are all either the products we actually used, or as close as I could find.